Bulk Settings Manager Extension

 Quick and easy, with just a few clicks, you can update settings on all your child sites!

-Does Bulk Settings Manager work with XYZ plugin or theme?
+Does Bulk Settings Manager work with the XYZ plugin or theme?

 If you want to check if the information you want to work with will be recorded: